 - First, explore internship opportunities that match your career goal and complement your academic major.
 Then determine 2-3 fields that match your interests, skills, and values.
-If you don’t know what you are interested in, the GCC Career Center (SR 2nd loor) can help you identify things you have liked or disliked doing in the past, what you do well, what is important to you, and your career goals.
-Make sure to attend a Resume Workshop offered through the GCC Career Center and make an appointment to have your Resume reviewed by a Career Counselor in the GCC Career Center.
+If you don’t know what you are interested in, the GCC Career Center (SV Bldg.
+3rd floor) can help you identify things you have liked or disliked doing in the past, what you do well, what is important to you, and your career goals.
+Also, make sure to attend Internship Fundamentals, Effective Résumé, and Cover Letter Essentials workshops offered through the GCC Career Center and schedule an appointment to have your resume and cover letter reviewed by a Career Counselor.
 Most internships require a Resume and Cover Letter with your application.

 Where Do I Find an Internship?

-- Visit the Job Placement Center and learn how to create an account profile to access internship positions specifically targeting Glendale Community College students and alumni through College Central Network, an official resume, job, and internship posting service.
+- Glendale Community College uses College Central Network as its official job and internship posting service to help students and alumni in their search for employment.
+Visit the Job Placement Center (SV Bldg.
+3rd floor) and learn how to create an account profile that will enable you to access internship positions using College Central.
 In addition, GCC faculty members can serve as a great resource for finding internships, especially in areas such as psychology, sociology, political science, and hotel restaurant management.
 Furthermore, there is a number of good websites that offer a multitude of internship postings: